Lifailon/lazyjournal/README.md

 This tool is inspired by and with love for [LazyDocker](https://github.com/jesseduffield/lazydocker) and [LazyGit](https://github.com/jesseduffield/lazygit).
 It is also included in [Awesome-Go](https://github.com/avelino/awesome-go?tab=readme-ov-file#logging), [Awesome-TUIs](https://github.com/rothgar/awesome-tuis?tab=readme-ov-file#development) and [Awesome-Docker](https://github.com/veggiemonk/awesome-docker?tab=readme-ov-file#terminal-ui), check out other useful projects on the repository pages.

 > [!NOTE]
-> You can try it out on the [Killercoda](https://killercoda.com/lazyjournal/scenario/playground) Playground.
+> You can try it out on the [Killercoda](https://killercoda.com/lazyjournal/scenario/playground) playground.

 ![Regex filtering](/img/regex.png)